arc12/ESP12-Low-Power-Board-Eagle/README.md

 ## Configuration
 Solder jumpers are intended for settings which are constant for a given application of the board, e.g. an X sensor attached.
 Normal jumpers are for settings which might vary between locations or at different times (including setup and testing).

-__SJ1__ (Deep Sleep) – Option A routes GPIO16 to the breakout for normal IO use; option B connects it to the reset pin for use of Deep Sleep.
+__SJ1__ (Deep Sleep) - Option A routes GPIO16 to the breakout for normal IO use; option B connects it to the reset pin for use of Deep Sleep.
-__SJ2,3__ – These jumpers are NC and may be cut if the serial adapter does not have both DTR and RTS signals on the relevant pins.
+__SJ2,3__ - These jumpers are NC and may be cut if the serial adapter does not have both DTR and RTS signals on the relevant pins.
 If these signals are present, then flashing (and terminal reset) will be automatic.
 Otherwise S1 and S2 must be used.
 Note that if DTR is connected (and the Serial adapter is powered via either the battery connection or USB) then the “Cmd” (aka Flash) button cannot be used as an input.
 RTS may be connected and DTR left unconnected; in this case S1 must be used when boot-loading firmware, with only the reset function being automatic (pressing S2 not needed).
-__JP1-3__ (Cfg0/1/2) – May be used to select runtime configurations, for example to put the software into a testing or calibration loop.
+__JP1-3__ (Cfg0/1/2) - May be used to select runtime configurations, for example to put the software into a testing or calibration loop.
 Omit these if the GPIOs will be used at the Breakout header.
 GPIO14 can either be programmed as Cfg2 or used for peripheral power control (p-Vcc, see below): pin pair “A” is for Cfg2 and “B” is for enabling the p-Vcc control.
-__JP4,5__ (Signal) – If shorted, LEDs are connected to GPIO2 or GPIO0, respectively.
+__JP4,5__ (Signal) - If shorted, LEDs 1 and 2 are connected to GPIO2 or GPIO0, respectively.
 This is intended for testing.
 May be omitted, along with the LEDs and resistors.
 GPIO2 shows activity during flashing and boot.
-__JP6__ (USB Power) – If shorted, allows for the USB-Serial breakout to power the device.
+__JP6__ (USB Power) - If shorted, allows for the USB-Serial breakout to power the device.
 NB: must be 3.3V regulated.
 In this case, the battery should be disconnected (although this is probably not critical).
 Normally open (or no header).
-__JP7__ (LDO Enable) – allows the LDO enable to be controlled off-board.
+__JP7__ (LDO Enable) - allows the LDO enable to be controlled off-board.
 Replace with a wire for "always on".
-__JP8__ (Diode Bypass) – allows the reverse supply protection schottky diode to be bypassed.
+__JP8__ (Diode Bypass) - allows the reverse supply protection schottky diode to be bypassed.
 Normally leave unpopulated.
-__JP9__ (Permanent Peripheral VCC) – See below.
+__JP9__ (Permanent Peripheral VCC) - See below.

 ## Runtime Switches
-__S1__ (Flash/Cmd) –  Reset will trigger the boot loader if this switch is held on (i.e. flashing is done by holding S1 and then pressing/releasing S2).
+__S1__ (Flash/Cmd) -  Reset will trigger the boot loader if this switch is held on (i.e. flashing is done by holding S1 and then pressing/releasing S2).
 Once the new programme has been flashed, S2 (reset) must be done manually.
 After boot, this may be used as an ad hoc “command” (if DTR is not connected).
 This is active low.
-__S2__ (Reset) – ESP-12 reset.
+__S2__ (Reset) - ESP-12 reset.

 ## Headers
 ### Serial
 UART pins and power, intended for flashing the device and diagnostic monitoring, although some applications might use them.
+When using a Bluetooth serial monitor, JP6 should be on, to supply it with power.
 Note that the pin labels are to match those on the serial device, rather than being those of the ESP8622.
 See note on JP6.
 3.3V logic must be used.

 Note that, if the DTR and RTS signals are connected, then the PlatformIO monitor (or any other serial interaction which is not bootloading) must be configured as follows (add to platformio.ini), otherwise attempts to use the Monitor cause the board to hang (recovers if the monitor is killed):
 ```